mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 lance-of-length, the weapon-of-length is a conventional laser rifle.
 It has a vastly better effective range than the lance version since it is designed to be held in both hands and braced against the shoulder.
-Rifles of this sort are favoured by sharpshooters whereas those preferring to get stuck in use the lance-of-length.
+Rifles of this sort are favored by sharpshooters whereas those preferring to get stuck in use the lance-of-length.
 Most fighting-bands contain members equipped with a mix of both, though specialist bands do exist.